Write a check or use your credit card. Cash is easy to give, and you’re entitled to an itemized tax deduction for the

-Transfer appreciated assets (stocks, bonds) held for more than one year to us and enjoy an income tax charitable deduction for the full market value.
+Transfer appreciated assets (stocks, bonds) held for more than one year to us and enjoy an income tax charitable deduction for the full market value if you itemize.
 No capital gains tax is due on the appreciated value.

 Closely Held Stock

 Donate closely held stock.
 Restricted stock can be repurchased by the corporation later.
 You enjoy a charitable deduction equal to the appraised value of the stock with no capital gains tax due.

 Tangible Personal Property

-Donate gift property that can be used for our exempt purposes, and enjoy an income tax deduction for the full fair market value.
+Donate gift property that can be used for our exempt purposes, and qualify for an income tax deduction for the full fair market value.

 Life Income Gifts

 Charitable Gift Annuity

 Donate cash or securities in exchange for fixed annuity payments.
-Enjoy a current income tax deduction for the gift and tax-free return of principal.
+Qualify for a current income tax deduction for the gift and tax-free return of principal.
 Also, when the donor is the annuitant, any capital gains tax due is spread over the donor’s lifetime.

 Charitable Remainder Annuity Trust (CRAT)

 Create a trust that pays a specific annual benefit for 20 years or for the life of the beneficiary(ies).
 When the donor payout ends, trust property transfers to us.
-Enjoy a current income tax charitable deduction and avoid immediate capital gains tax on the transfer when the trust is funded with long-term appreciated property.
+Qualify for a current income tax charitable deduction and avoid immediate capital gains tax on the transfer when the trust is funded with long-term appreciated property.

 Charitable Remainder Unitrust (CRUT)

 Create a trust that pays annual payments to the beneficiary(ies) equal to a specified percentage of the value of the trust each year.
 Since the value of trust assets may vary, payments may also vary from year to year.
 When the donor payout ends, the trust assets are distributed to us.
-In addition to income from the trust, you also are entitled to a charitable income tax deduction for the value of our remainder interest in the trust assets.
+In addition to income from the trust, you also are entitled to an itemized charitable income tax deduction for the value of our remainder interest in the trust assets.